MixLinear: Extreme Low Resource Multivariate Time Series Forecasting with 0.1K Parameters: Experimental Settings

+\paragraph{PatchTST.} PatchTST~\citep{nie2022time} is a Transformer-based model that utilizes patching techniques and a channel-independent (CI) approach.
+This model segments time series into patches, allowing the self-attention mechanism to focus on localized patterns, leading to improved learning efficiency.
+Additionally, it supports pre-training and transfer learning across different datasets.

+\paragraph{DLinear.} DLinear~\citep{zeng2023transformers} is an MLP-based model with a single linear layer, demonstrating that Transformer-based models are not always necessary for LTSF tasks.
+By reducing architectural complexity while maintaining strong predictive performance, DLinear outperforms many Transformer-based approaches in efficiency and generalization.

-(8) FITS~\citep{xu2023fits} is a linear model that manipulates time series data through interpolation in the complex frequency domain.
-The source code is available at https://github.com/VEWOXIC/FITS.
+\paragraph{FITS.} FITS~\citep{xu2023fits} is a frequency-domain model that manipulates time series data through interpolation in the complex frequency domain.
+By transforming signals into frequency space, FITS enables smooth interpolation and efficient learning, making it well-suited for capturing periodic and long-range dependencies.

-(9) SparseTSF~\citep{lin2024sparsetsf} is a novel, extremely lightweight model for LTSF, designed to address the challenges of modeling complex temporal dependencies over extended horizons with minimal computational resources.
-The source code is available at https://github.com/lss-1138/SparseTSF.
+\paragraph{SparseTSF.} SparseTSF~\citep{lin2024sparsetsf} is a novel, extremely lightweight model designed specifically for LTSF tasks.
+It addresses the challenge of modeling long-term dependencies while maintaining minimal computational cost.
+SparseTSF achieves this by strategically reducing redundant computations and focusing on essential temporal patterns.